Skip to main content

 {

-// comparator is the type of comparison to make on the value. (string)
+// Type of comparison to make on the value. (string)

 operator: "OPERATOR_GREATER_THAN_OR_EQUAL",